s-ol/mmm/root/articles/mmmfs/framework/text$markdown+sidenotes.md

   and in particular the ability to make changes at different levels of depth in the system with very short feedback loops and a feeling of direct experience.
-- *In-place toolchain*, denoting the availability of tools to customize and author the experience, as well as a certain accesibility of these tools, granted by a conceptual affinity between the use of the tools and general 'passive' use of containing system at large.
+- *In-place toolchain*, denoting the availability of tools to customize and author the experience, as well as a certain accessibility of these tools, granted by a conceptual affinity between the use of the tools and general 'passive' use of containing system at large.

 These serve as guiding principles for the design and evaluation of computer systems for end-users, but are by nature